A multishift, multipole rational QZ method with aggressive early deflation: The basic algorithm

 This problem is equivalent to reordering eigenvalues in the generalized Schur form.
 Two different approaches to solve this problem have been proposed in the literature.
 The first approach, studied by K{\aa}gstr{\"{o}}m \cite{Kagstrom1993,Kagstrom1996}, requires the solution of a coupled Sylvester equation.
-This method is applicable for general blocksizes $s_i$, $s_{i+1}$.
+This method is applicable for general blocksizes.
 The second approach, studied by Van Dooren \cite{VanDooren1981}, is a direct method that relies on the computation of a right eigenvector of a pole in block $i{+}1$.
 This method has been studied for swapping a block of dimension $1{\times}1$ or $2{\times}2$ with a block of dimension $1{\times}1$, or vice versa.
+In our implementation we combine both techniques and use iterative refinement.
+More details are discussed in \Cref{sec:numerical}.